-Toad - Wikipedia Toad (also known as a hoptoad) is a common name for certain frogs, especially of the family Bufonidae, that are characterized by dry, leathery skin, short legs, and large bumps covering the parotoid glands [1][2]
+Toad - Wikipedia Toad (also known as a hoptoad) is a generic common name for certain groups of frogs, especially those of the family Bufonidae, that are characterized by short legs and dry, leathery skin with large bumps made of the parotoid glands [1][2]

 Toad - Description, Habitat, Image, Diet, and Interesting Facts Toads, those intriguing amphibians often found hopping around gardens and woodlands, are much more than just frog like creatures They represent a fascinating branch of the animal kingdom, with a rich evolutionary history, complex behaviors, and vital ecological roles